BrittaRude/BrittaRude.github.io/inputs_code/_posts/2021-08-03-Location-and-geo-information-in-twitter.md

 Geographic information is provided in [LONG, LAT] order.
 For more information on location data in twitter see [this link](https://developer.twitter.com/en/docs/tutorials/filtering-tweets-by-location).

-You can filter for the location using Twitter's operators, which are listed [here](https://developer.twitter.com/en/docs/twitter-api/enterprise/rules-and-filtering/enterprise-operators#listofoperators).

 ### The tweet location

 There are two different categories with respect to geographic information on twitter tweets: